Categories: Africa

 According to Afikuyomi, a single currency will only work if all the countries involved are economically aligned, which is not the current case.

-“The Guinean economy, for example, has a GDP of around $7 billion, that’s less than Nigeria’s 13th largest state, Abia with $8.7 billion.
+“The Guinean economy, for example, has a GDP of around $7 billion, which is less than Nigeria’s 13th largest state, Abia, with $8.7 billion.
 This difference in economies already makes a sensible uniform policy like the trade currency very difficult,” he said.

-The African Development Bank Group (Afdb) in a report says the 2020 deadline for the single currency will most like be postponed again unless the region can align with its monetary and fiscal policies.
+The African Development Bank Group (AfDB), in a report, says the 2020 deadline for the single currency will most likely be postponed again unless the region can align with its monetary and fiscal policies.

 Kombackblog